-Once we’ve got all required project ingredients like tech stack, necessary developers, list of involved specialists, well-written specifications document, our Software Architect and Business Analyst can estimate the time required for your solutions development.
+Once we’ve got all the required project ingredients like tech stack, necessary developers, list of involved specialists, well-written specifications document, our Software Architect and Business Analyst can estimate the time required for your solution’s development.
 This task is performed by using several approaches:

 Should you hire a second developer?

 You may be wondering why exactly it is how it is.
 Well, to start, one needs to understand that we do not clone people but put a new individual.
-A man with unique brains, coding, and problem-solving approach and skills.
+Each person has a unique brain, coding, and problem-solving approach and skills.
 Add to this the simple fact that you can’t put two pairs of hands on one keyboard and the answer is clear.

 Putting a second developer means dividing tasks on the project between several team members.
 But development pace won’t become faster inside a single task.
 That’s why the budget often increases disproportionately to the number of specialists added to the project.
-If you want to speed up development works by 50%, you should get ready for ~70% budget rise.
+If you want to speed up development progress by 50%, you should get ready for a ~70% software cost rise.

 To back up or not to back up middles?

-Luckily, there is a way to help middle developers if you hired ones and now struggle to speed up the development process.
-That’s exactly why you sometimes need to add a Team Lead or Senior Developer in addition to Project Manager.
-Senior Developer is a problem solver who is meant to mitigate risks and help middles with the most difficult tasks.
+Luckily, there is a way to help mid-level developers if you hired such professionals and are now struggling to speed up the development process.
+That’s exactly why you sometimes need to add a Team Lead or Senior Developer in addition to a Project Manager.
+Senior Developers are problem-solvers who are meant to mitigate risks and help middles with the most difficult tasks.

-One middle developer will battle task 1,5 times faster if he will be backed up by the senior programmer.
-This way we can decrease development time without extreme rise in development costs.
-Because you’ll pay only for 3-4 hours of “senior backup” instead of hiring him full-time.
+One middle developer will overcome a task 1.5 times faster if he will be backed up by a senior programmer.
+This way we can decrease development time without an extreme rise in development costs.
+Because you’ll pay only for 3-4 hours of “senior backup” instead of hiring him or her full-time.

 Some popular approaches to estimation